 We are currently in the final season of Liberated Body (Gah!
 What!?
-Don't worry I'm working on goodies that will help the show to live on).
+You can read the most current details here).
 If you wish to donate to support the making of season 4 you can do so by clicking the button below.
 Money donated goes towards helping me to pay my producer, taking the time to create the interviews, and writing a book proposal based on the most insightful moments from the show.
 To all of you who have supported this endeavor during this or any other season of the show- thank you!!!
 I am endlessly grateful.

 Liberated Body is a podcast for all the body nerds out there.

 What's a body nerd?

 A body nerd is someone who is fascinated by the human body in a way that is outside of the standard cultural story that tells us, essentially, that the body is a fleshy machine made of separate parts which we can reduce enough in order to fully pin it down, manipulate it, and control it.

 While the dominant culture talks about the body as an object that can do our bidding (or that fails to do our bidding and therefore sucks), body nerds get excited about the body as a whole, living, unfolding experience which contains endless avenues for potential insight and exploration.

 Because of this, listeners of the show are frequently practitioners and teachers of a variety of manual and movement therapies.
 Some however are people who don't have a career in holistic health, and instead are simply inquisitive embodied folks.
 Whichever you are, if the phrase "body nerd" resonates you are our people- welcome!
 And thank you for making the world a more embodied place.